-Airports., is the fee owner of real property (hereafter "Property") in the County of Spokane, State of

-Washington, that is subject to this Restrictive Covenant.
-The Property is legally described Spokane County Tax

-Parcel #'s 35114.0101 and 35114.0301; Lot 1 Block 34 and Lots 1-5 inclusive Block 41 Parkwater.
-Also that portion of Crest Avenue (now Hutton Avenue) now vacated lying between Lot 1 in said Block 34 on the street abutting Lot 5 in Block 41, City of Spokane, State of Washington.
+Airports., is the fee owner of real property (hereafter "Property") in the County of Spokane, State of Washington, that is subject to this Restrictive Covenant.
+The Property is legally described Spokane County Tax Parcel #'s 35114.0101 and 35114.0301; Lot 1 Block 34 and Lots 1-5 inclusive Block 41 Parkwater.
+Also that portion of Crest Avenue (now Hutton Avenue) now vacated lying between Lot 1 in said Block 34 on the North and Lots 1-4 inclusive in Block 34 on the south and the southerly 25 feet of that part of said vacated street abutting Lot 5 in Block 41, City of Spokane, State of Washington.
 This covenant applies to Lots 2, 3 & 4 of Block of Block 41 Parkwater.